The Cats In My Den

 In the spring of 2006 I happened to find this beautiful 1984 Cougar GS V6, which was an identical copy to my first car.
 That first car was sold over fifteen years prior and as time went by, I really began to miss it.
 Secretly I'd hoped to find another like it one day, but I never thought I'd hit the mark so closely.

-We were contacted through this site by a gentleman wanting to sell his car.
-The description indicated that this might be what we wanted.
-After making the 3-hour drive to see it, we were instantly hooked and made the deal.
-It had to be towed home due to the blown head gaskets, which our mechanic was able to repair, along with new brakes and exhaust components, and some normal-wear items.I'm committed to keeping the original paint as long as possible.
+I was contacted through this site by a gentleman wanting to sell his car.
+The description indicated that this might be what I wanted.
+After making the 3-hour drive to see it, I was instantly hooked and made the deal.
+It had to be towed home due to blown head gaskets, which my mechanic was able to repair, along with new brakes and exhaust components, and some normal-wear items.I'm committed to keeping the original paint as long as possible.

 The body had some slight surface rust issues that were promptly fixed.
 After a good buffing and waxing, the paint shines good as new.
 The car has roughly 90% of its original paint and it's in incredible condition for its age.

 Eventually it's going to need restored and that can get quite expensive.
 Fortunately I've been finding a lot of NOS parts for it and have them safely stored away until they're needed.
 I'm committed to keeping the original paint as long as possible.
 The car sees light driving duty on nice days, and is taken to local shows when possible.
 It has also done quite well at national shows.

 - Car built in March 1984 in Lorain, OH